Akashram2007/Data-Analyzer/README.md

 ### 🧠 Overview

-**Data Analyzer** is an interactive web app built with **Streamlit** that lets users upload CSV datasets, explore insights, visualize patterns, and download cleaned data — all in one place.
+**AI Datalyze** is an interactive web app built with **Streamlit** that lets users upload CSV datasets, explore insights, visualize patterns, and download cleaned data — all in one place.

 🎯 Ideal for students, data beginners, and analysts who want quick insights without writing a single line of code!